Visual Servoing Approach for Autonomous UAV Landing on a Moving Vehicle: Materials and Methods

-After the vehicle is detected using the lasers, the next task is trying to land on the defined pattern on the deck of the moving ground vehicle.
+After the vehicle is detected (using the lasers or the visual pattern detection), the next task is trying to land on the defined pattern on the deck of the moving ground vehicle.
 In our strategy, the UAV follows and lands the moving deck using visual servoing.
-Visual servoing consists of techniques that use information extracted from visual data to control the motion of the robot.
+Visual servoing consists of techniques that use information extracted from visual data to control the robot's motion.
 Assuming that the camera is attached to the drone through a gimbal, the vision configuration is called an eye-in-hand configuration.
-We used an Image-Based Visual Servoing scheme (IBVS), in which the error signal is estimated directly based on 2-D features of the target, which we considered to be the center of the target ellipse and the corners for its circumscribed rectangle.
+We used an Image-Based Visual Servoing scheme (IBVS), in which the error signal is estimated directly based on the 2D features of the target, which we considered to be the center of the target ellipse and the corners of its circumscribed rectangle.
 The error is then computed as the difference (in pixels) between the features' positions when the UAV is right above the target, at the height of about $50$~cm, and the current features' positions given by the deck detection algorithm (discussed in Section~\ref{sec:decktrack}).
-Since the robot operates in task space coordinates, there has to be a mapping between the changes in image feature parameters and the position of the robot.
-This mapping is applied using the image Jacobian, also known as the Interaction Matrix \cite{espiau1992new}.
+Since the robot operates in task space coordinates, there must be a mapping between the changes in image feature parameters and the robot's position.
+This mapping is applied using the image Jacobian, also known as the Interaction Matrix~\cite{espiau1992new}.